mozilla/gecko-dev/remote/doc/Testing.md

 More customizations for [Mocha] can be found in its own documentation.

-Test expectation metadata is collected in _remote/test/puppeteer-expected.json_ via log parsing and a custom Mocha reporter under _remote/test/puppeteer/json-mocha-reporter.js_
+Test expectation metadata is collected in [TestExpectations.json] via log parsing and a custom Mocha reporter under _remote/test/puppeteer/json-mocha-reporter.js_.
+For Nightly, overrides to these expectations are stored in [CanaryTestExpectations.json].

 Check the upstream [Puppeteer test suite] documentation for instructions on how to skip tests, run only one test or a subsuite of tests.